Unity-Technologies/Reflect-Extensions/README.md

 # Reflect Extensions

-## What is the Reflect Extesions package?
+## What is the Reflect Extensions package?

 This package is a series of both Runtime components and Editor tools developed by Reflect users.
 These can be used to easily customize and extend Reflect to your needs.